ajlin11/SE_Project_Phase_TeamA5/README.md

 ## Proposed Solution:

 TESS (Tirana Employment Service for Students) is a job-matching platform designed to efficiently connect students seeking part-time employment with companies offering flexible job opportunities.
-The system addresses the main problem of schedule conflicts between academic activities and work requirements by introducing a matching mechanism based on student availability and job scheduling.
+The system addresses the main problem of schedule conflicts between academic activities and work requirements by introducing a matching mechanism based on student availability and job requirements.

 The platform allows students to create personal accounts and build detailed profiles that include personal information, skills, CV uploads and their availability schedule based on their academic timetable.
 This schedule is a key element of the system, as it enables automatic filtering of job opportunities that do not overlap with the student’s class hours.
 Students can browse available job listings, apply for positions and track the status of their applications in real time.